hothanhxuan/ProjectMilestone-Ecommerce-BigQuery/README.md

 ![Image](https://github.com/user-attachments/assets/95860552-160c-43d3-8604-73dc88b8dd09)

 ### 5️⃣ Average number of transactions per user that made a purchase in July 2017 ###
+This query measures the average number of transactions per purchasing user in July 2017.
+It helps evaluate whether customers tend to make single or multiple purchases within the selected period.
 #### 🧩 Queries ####
 ```sql
 SELECT